 - Almost 80 out of every 100 women (almost 80%) will survive their cancer for 10 years or more after diagnosis

 - Around 65 out of every 100 women (around 65%) are expected to survive their cancer for more than 20 years after diagnosis

 What affects survival

 Your outlook depends on the stage of the cancer when it was diagnosed.
 This means how big it is and whether it has spread.

-Your general health and fitness also affect survival because overall, the fitter you are, the better you may be able to cope with your cancer and treatment.
+Your general health and fitness also affect survival, the fitter you are, the better you may be able to cope with your cancer and treatment.

 Another factor that can affect survival is whether the cancer cells have receptors for particular cancer drugs.

 The terms 1 year survival and 5 year survival don't mean that you will only live for 1 or 5 years.
 They relate to the number of people who are still alive 1 year or 5 years after their diagnosis of cancer.

 Some people live much longer than 5 years.